AMathBoi/All-The-Tools/README.md

 A mod that adds a variety of tools

 Toolsets:
-- Quartz: light and sharp
+- Quartz: Light and sharp
 - Lapis: Very enchantable and heavy
 - Copper: Cheap early game option